 - Being over friendly with children

 - Having favourites

 - Taking photographs of children on their mobile phone

-- Using inappropriate language
+- Using inappropriate language or tone.

-Low-level concerns about a member of staff should be reported immediately to the headteacher.
-The headteacher makes any final decisions on how to respond.
-Where the concern is about the headteacher it should be reported to the chair of the academy council.
+Low-level concerns about a member of staff should be reported immediately to the DSL/headteacher.
+If the concern is reported to the DSL, the headteacher should ultimately be informed and make any final decisions on how to respond.
+Where the concern is about the DSL/headteacher it should be reported to the chair of the academy council and the CEO.

 Low-level concerns about a supply teacher or contractor should be reported as above.
 The DSL/headteacher will notify the employer so that any patterns of inappropriate behaviour can be identified.

-All low-level concerns will be recorded by the DSL/headteacher using the cause for concern form/CPOMs and stored securely and confidentially.
+All low-level concerns will be recorded by the DSL/headteacher using CPOMS so it is stored securely and confidentially.